Where To Stay In Krabi: Ao Luek Nature Lodge

 Each private bamboo cottage has two floors with a mini bamboo bridge over a small drain right at your doorstep.
 The first level consists of a small seating area on the outside and an enclosed changing room.
 The top floor has a balcony / empty landing area and of course, the sleeping area itself that is equipped with two single mattresses, a fan, mosquito netting and one power point.

 This may be a concern if you are travelling with someone who is not able to climb the high ladder, up to the second floor.
-Fazwan and I had tough time climbing up and down whenever we needed to go to the toilet in the middle of the night, but other than that it was pretty cool living in your own cabin.
-It kind felt like we were staying in a tree house.
+I had a tough time climbing up and down whenever I needed to go to the toilet in the middle of the night, but other than that it was pretty cool living in your own cabin.
+It felt like I was staying in a tree house.

 What other facilities were there?